FAQS Locations Call Email

 Contraceptive patch

-The contraceptive patch is a small beige patch applied to the skin like a plaster.
-It is 5cm by 5cm in size and releases hormones through the skin that prevent pregnancy by controlling your fertility.
+The contraceptive patch is a small light pink patch applied to the skin like a plaster.
+It is 5cm by 5cm in size and releases hormones oestrogen and progestogen through the skin that prevent pregnancy.

 Some key facts: